JamshedVesuna/cronos/README.md

 Python module for safely and cleanly using sensitive data in shared code.

 Cronos uses a secure encryption method, [AES256](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), to store passwords and sensitive values locally.
 Simple (and unsecure) [Caesar Ciphers](http://en.wikipedia.org/wiki/Caesar_cipher) are used to create obfuscated keys in the cronos datastore.
-This means keys are simply human-unreadable and values are securely encrypted with a password file (defaults to your ssh public key).
+This means keys are simply human-unreadable and values are securely encrypted with a password file (defaults to your ssh private key).

 Install
 -------